mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/1.4.3/index.md

 ### Bug fixes

-- Fixed an issue where Kommander UI runs out of ports.
-This monitors ports and forces a restart if it runs out.
+- Fixed an issue where the Kommander UI could run out of ports.
+Kommander UI now monitors port usage and can recover automatically if it runs out.

 - Fixed http proxing support in unidirectional environments (COPS-7078).